denten-books/plain-text/main.md

 dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).

+### 3.1 Book / Gun Moreno

+"Robots have also the attribute in common of being able to affect human beings or other targets 'at a distance,' a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
+The book is a robot par excellence [@moreno_who_1953, 238]."
+So wrote Jacob Moreno, a contemporary adversary of Sigmund Freud and one of the pioneers in sociology and group therapy.

+Zoomatics --- the relationship of man to man and the relation of man "to certain peculiar products of his mind, which when separted from him, can fucntion independently."
+"Agression coming from robots." [@moreno_who_1953, 237] The first is sociometry.
+The second is "creative revolution."
+Robots = cultural conserves and machines.
+238. "A book, a film, an atomic bomb, they do not perish in the human sense, the same capacity is always there, they can be reproduced ad infinitum.
+A book may have to be reprinted, a film copied on and off, but if anything perishes it is not their essence but some material entourage.
+Our human world is increasingly filled with robots."
+239

+A text is a special type of a gun.
+It can be reduced to textual description, transmitted, and manufactured cheaply.
+As the pendulum of textual scholarship swings back from treating text as pure idea, the materialists must acknowledge the aberrant specificity of textual material.
+Text routinely separates from its physical medium.
+The ability to change form is what gives it the ability to act at a distance.

 ### 3.4 Authenticity (problem of copies)